CosmosPlatform/cosmos-server/README.md

 This program needs a Mongo compatible database to work.

-We use `go-migrate` so that we can easily keep the database in a valid state and it can evolve side by side with this project's needs.
+We use `go-migrate` so that we can easily keep the database in a valid state, and it can evolve side by side with this project's needs.

 To download `go-migrate` run